perlmunger/ATVids/README.md

 * Extract the list of URLs for all of the videos
 * Download all of the videos to the local disk

 The script, while fairly short, isn't as short as I thought it would be.
-I'm sure it can be improved, but if you have the Apple developer command line tools install, you can just download the main.swift file from this repo, change its permissions to be executable (e.g. `chmod o+x main.swift`) and then just run it with `./main.swift`.
+I'm sure it can be improved, but if you have the Apple developer command line tools installed, you can just download the main.swift file from this repo, change its permissions to be executable (e.g. `chmod +x main.swift`) and then just run it with `./main.swift`.

-**Note:** Make sure you change the `baseSaveLocationUrl` to a location on your own computer.
+**Note:** Make sure you change the `baseSaveLocationUrl` to a location on your own computer befroe trying to run the script.

 Here is the script in its entirety: